opnfv/fds/docs/scenarios/os-odl-fdio-noha/scenario.description.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0

-Scenario: "OpenStack - OpenDaylight (Layer 3) - FD.io"
+Scenario: "OpenStack - OpenDaylight - FD.io"
 ======================================================

-Scenario: apex-os-odl_l3-fdio-noha
+Scenario: apex-os-odl-fdio-noha

-"apex-os-odl_l3-fdio-noha" is a scenario developed as part of the FastDataStacks OPNFV project.
-The main components of the "apex-os-odl_l3-fdio-noha" scenario are:
+"apex-os-odl-fdio-noha" is a scenario developed as part of the FastDataStacks OPNFV project.
+The main components of the "apex-os-odl-fdio-noha" scenario are:

  - APEX (TripleO) installer (please also see APEX installer documentation)
  - Openstack (in non-HA configuration)